Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 C-53: Very well, replaying.

-[C-53 displays footage of Pleck trashing Slog’s Diner high on dust]
+[C-53 displays footage of Pleck trashing Slog’s Diner high on dust, we hear glass and plates breaking]

 C-53: Fast forward.